tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 # csw-location-server

+Note: Normally you will not need to start this application manually.
+The csw-services.sh script does this for you.

 This application will start a HTTP CSW location server on port 7654 which is required for all Location service consumers who uses HTTP Location client.
 All the components (HCD's, Assemblies, Services etc.) uses local HTTP location client which expects location server running at localhost:7654.
-Hence in production environment, it is required that all machines running components should have HTTP location server running locally.
+In a production environment, it is required that all machines running components should have HTTP location server running locally.

 ## Prerequisite